 The WordPress jack-of-all-trades, JetPack has added some great security features in recent years.
 Brute-force login protection is included (and will proudly display how many malicious login attempts have been thwarted on the WP Dashboard).

-This is a security suite (in plugin form) that will protect your site with brute-force protection, file change detection, requiring users to implement strong passwords and will even help you run your entire site in SSL.
-A Pro version enables malware scanning, password expiration and much more.
+This security suite (in plugin form) will protect your site with brute-force protection, file change detection, requiring users to implement strong passwords, and even help you run your entire site in SSL.
+A Pro version enables malware scanning, password expiration, and much more.

 This plugin will scan your site’s user accounts to ensure that a user’s username and display name aren’t identical – a key method bots use to grab logins.
 User registration can also be set for admin approval – meaning you’ll have the ability to reject accounts you don’t trust.

 One of the absolute best things you can do for security is to enable SSL on your site.
-Once you’ve acquired a SSL certificate and installed it on your server, Really Simple SSL will make sure your WordPress install is optimized to run under https.
+Once you’ve acquired an SSL certificate and installed it on your server, Really Simple SSL will ensure your WordPress install is optimized to run under HTTPS.

 Formerly known as WordPress Simple Firewall, this plugin will automatically block out malicious URLs and requests.
 It will also protect your blog from spambot comments and adds two-factor authentication.